ArabianCoconut/Moneycontrol_api/README.md

 ```
 ---
 ## Changelog
+* 1.1.6
+  * Modified Storage handling for better performance.
+  * Removed static folder from the project as its not required folder.
 * 1.1.5
   * Added a unique UUID for each request made to the server.
   * Updated function docs for better understanding of the file_remove and dict_storage.